Mike Sekowsky: Early life and career

 Sekowsky, one of the nascent Marvel Comics' mainstays, chose to remain and "make George's life hell", Barclay said in 2004.
 She further described, "I was married before I met Mike, but my husband's divorce was not final. ...
 [I] had to go to court and get an annulment.
 Mike paid for it and it cost $350".

 Sekowsky continued drawing for Timely in multiple genres through the 1940s and into the 1950s, on such Western characters as the Apache Kid, the Black Rider, and Kid Colt for Marvel's 1950s iteration, Atlas Comics.
-He later freelanced for other companies, drawing the television show spin-offs Gunsmoke and Buffalo Bill, Jr. for Dell Comics; romance comics (for Crestwood, Fawcett Comics, Nedor, Quality Comics, and St. John Publications); the jungle adventure Ramar of the Jungle for (Charlton Comics); war, including Ziff Davis' G.I.
+He later freelanced for other companies, drawing the television show spin-offs Gunsmoke and Buffalo Bill, Jr. for Dell Comics; romance comics (for Crestwood, Fawcett Comics, Nedor, Quality Comics, and St. John Publications); horror comics (for Nedor and Ace Magazines); the jungle adventure Ramar of the Jungle for (Charlton Comics); war, including Ziff Davis' G.I.
 Joe, and others.
 He continued to draw for Dell in particular through the early 1960s.